-No one (medium, witch, psychic…etc.) can bring back the dead.
-Only Jesus has the keys of death “I am the Living One; I was dead, and now look, I am alive for ever and ever!
+No one (medium, witch, psychic, wizard…etc.) can bring back the dead.
+Only Jesus has the keys of death.
+He said, “I am the Living One; I was dead, and now look, I am alive for ever and ever!
 And I hold the keys of death and Hades” (Revelation 1:18).
 He alone has the keys of life and death.

 Two things happened at creation: (1) God formed man from the dust, or earth, and (2) He breathed into his nostrils the breath of life.
 Thus man became a living soul.
 “And the Lord God formed man of the dust of the ground, and breathed into his nostrils the breath of life; and man became a living soul” (Genesis 2:7).
 What takes place at death is the opposite from what happened during Creation.
 “Then shall the dust return to the earth as it was: and the spirit shall return unto God who gave it” (Ecclesiastes 12:7).

 At death, the body returns to dust and the spirit, or breath, returns to God who gave it.
 The Bible clearly teaches that the “spirit” that returns to God is simply the breath of life, which God breathed into man in the beginning (James 2:26, margin; Job 27:3, margin; Job 33:4).
 The words breath and spirit mean the same thing.
 “You take away their breath, they die and return to their dust.
 You send forth Your Spirit, they are created; And You renew the face of the earth” (Psalms 104:29, 30).

 The Dead Will Be Raised at the Resurrection